November 8, 2016 by bradcharlesbeals

 - Third-Person Limited: The narrator is limited to the thoughts and feelings of one or a few characters.

 I wrote my first two novels in first-person protagonist.
 Both times the decision was a no-brainer.
 Though there are things to consider when using the first person (e.g. Is the story being written down? spoken? thought to oneself?
 Is it private or for an audience?
 How much time has passed between the events and the telling?
 Why is the story being told?), it is still considered the set-it-and-forget-it voice.
 After all, I is humanity’s default point of view.
 It’s fixed there, so we don’t wander from it, not even accidentally.
-This innate quality of first person makes it a good choice for writers making their first attempts at fiction; There’s just not a lot that can go wrong with first person.
+This innate quality of first person makes it a good choice for writers making their first attempts at fiction; As long as you know your protagonist well, there’s just not a lot that can go wrong with first person.

 On the other hand, there are lots of things the first-person voice can’t do.
 Being fixed inside one head means that all other heads are off limits.
 I can only show what the other characters think through their words and actions.
 I’m also fixed in terms of narrative location.
 I’m tied to the first person’s movement through the plot, and there can be no parallel development unless it’s through some mechanism like letter writing (I used that to tell Jack’s story in Catastropolis), or it’s a part of first-person witness or re-telling, where the narrator can move between plot-lines (and these forms have their own set of limitations).